Looking for Documents on Archives.gov?

 - View the Constitution, the Declaration of Independence, and the Bill of Rights

-- Online Catalog Search among more than 126,500 digitized historical documents, photographs, and images.
+- National Archives Catalog Search among more than 126,500 digitized historical documents, photographs, and images.

 - Access to Archival Databases (AAD) Search or browse some of NARA's electronic records.
 Search by person, geographic areas, organizations, or dates.

 - America's Historical Documents - a sample

 - Federal Register - Federal laws, Presidential documents, administrative regulations and notices.

 - Our Documents - 100 milestone documents of American history.

 Our web site contains answers to many of the preliminary research-related questions you might have.

 - To find copies of Federal records on our web site and/or information about the records and their historical context, you will have to look in several places.

 - Some sources listed below are databases while others are online guides, publications, and exhibits.